cianmarbo/Lore/README.md

 Lore also works as a conversation browser — view sessions in a chat UI with syntax-highlighted code blocks and filter by auto-detected topics.

 Works as a standalone web app or directly from within Claude Code via MCP.

+## Status

+> [!WARNING]
+> Lore is very early in development.
+There are no tests yet, the schema and APIs may change without notice, and rough edges are expected.
+Be vigilant — back up your `lore.db` before upgrading, and treat generated documents as a starting point rather than a source of truth.

 ## Prerequisites